pbrzoska024/FPS-MULTIPLAYER-PROJECT-WINDOWS64-32BIT-/BLANK_README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-First person shooter game which can handle multiplayer match with at least 2 online players.
+First-person shooter game which can handle multiplayer match with at least 2 online players.
 Game is using steam connection plugin.

-*server/client game structure, player number depend on map size and main game mode*

-Main game modes are going  to change.
-More content will come as the time passes.
+*server/client game structure, player number depend on map size and main game mode* The main game modes are going to change.
+More content will come as time passes.
 ### Built With

 * [Unreal Engine 4.23]()